 For instance, your dream house might be a mansion with 5-bedrooms and 3-bathrooms, an outdoor kitchen, pool, finished basement, and hardwood floors and modern, name-brand furniture and decor.
 However, is this a dream your budget can afford?
 If it doesn’t add up, your budget helps you to realize this so that you can make more economically sound decisions.

-Your budget should include an estimate on things like land costs, property taxes, construction costs, decor, appliances, and furniture.
+Your budget should include an estimate on things like land costs, property taxes, construction costs like a roofing contractor, decor, appliances, and furniture.
 Don’t forget to leave some wiggle room for unforeseen circumstances.